Pylons/pyramid/docs/narr/contextfinding.rst

   the application developer which receives the :term:`request` and which returns a :term:`response`.

-These two subsystems are are used by :mod:`repoze.bfg` serially: first, a :term:`context finding` subsystem does its job.
+These two subsystems are used by :mod:`repoze.bfg` serially: first, a :term:`context finding` subsystem does its job.
 Then the result of context finding is passed to the :term:`view lookup` subsystem.
 The view lookup system finds a :term:`view callable`